Call 1-800-GOT-PESTS?

 The Honey Bee, Our Hero

-Honey bees are probably the first thing that comes to mind when you think pollination.
-They’re responsible for 33% of our food.
-That’s HUGE!
-Honey bees are amazing.
-In fact, I’m so passionate about honey bees, that when I came across this infographic, I knew I had to share it with you.
+When you think of pollination, honey bees are probably the first to come to mind.
+They are responsible for pollinating 33% of our food.
+Yes, you read that right, 33%!
+That is a huge impact.
+Honey bees truly are incredible.
+I am so passionate about their importance that when I found this infographic, I knew I had to share it with you.

 bee-graphic_1000